 Select an agent policy for the Elastic Agent.
 You can select an existing policy, or select Create new agent policy to create a new one.
 For more details on Elastic Agent configuration settings, refer to Elastic Agent policies.

 - Ensure that the Enroll in Fleet option is selected.
-Endpoint Security cannot be integrated with Elastic Agent in standalone mode.
+Elastic Defend cannot be integrated with Elastic Agent in standalone mode.

 - Select the appropriate platform or operating system for the host, then copy the provided commands.